To celebrate World Watercolour Month this July, David Lidbetter will donate 20% of proceeds from collecting a piece of his work.

-After many years of exploring various media and subject matters, Lidbetter has spent the last ten years painting highly identifiable and unquestionably Canadian landscapes in oil.
-Lidbetter works close to his home and studio in Ottawa, Canada in areas like Temagami, Gatineau and Algonquin Park.
-Therefore, it is no coincidence that his work is reminiscent to the vistas explored by the landscape painters in the Group of Seven.
+After many years of exploring various media and subject matter, Lidbetter has spent the last ten painting highly identifiable and unquestionably Canadian landscapes in oil.
+Lidbetter works close to his home and studio of Ottawa, Canada in areas like Temagami, Gatineau and Algonquin Park.
+It is no coincidence that his work is reminiscent to the vistas explored by other landscape painters like Tom Thomson and The Group of Seven.